ORION: Option-Regularized Deep Reinforcement Learning for Cooperative Multi-Agent Online Navigation: Introduction

 \section{Introduction}

-Multi-agent navigation is a fundamental robotic problem, where a team of agents must reach their individual targets while minimizing the overall makespan, i.e., the travel distance/time until the last agent reaches its assigned target.
+\IEEEPARstart{M}{ulti-agent} navigation is a fundamental robotic problem, where a team of agents must reach individual targets while minimizing the overall makespan, i.e., the travel distance or time until the last agent reaches its assigned target.
 Beyond the challenges of single-agent navigation, such as long-horizon planning and dynamic obstacle avoidance, multi-agent navigation further introduces team-level cooperation: agents need to anticipate/react to dynamic interactions arising from neighboring robots and changes in shared environments.

-However, many real-world deployments, especially in warehouses or factory floors, operate under imperfect/outdated prior maps due to frequent layout changes and occlusions.
+However, many real-world deployments, especially in warehouses or factory floors, operate under imperfect or outdated prior maps due to frequent layout changes and occlusions.
 This motivates a nonstandard yet practical variant of multi-agent navigation, where robots must plan and coordinate online while jointly reducing map uncertainty through decentralized exploration and information sharing.
 This setting amplifies two key challenges: balancing individual target-reaching with team-level information gathering, and reasoning about dynamic multi-robot interactions under partial observability.
 In such cases, robots must navigate while continuously updating their belief of the map, requiring richer team-level reasoning that goes beyond classical (sometimes heuristic and offline) path planning.
 That is, environmental uncertainty forces the team to adaptively trade off between exploiting known areas and exploring unknown areas that may benefit the team's overall objective (e.g., find shortcuts for other agents, or help them avoid dead-ends).
-In doing so, cooperation becomes more complex, since a robot may need to temporarily deviate from its shortest path or intentionally gather information that primarily benefits others, sometimes at the expense of its own interests/budget.
+Cooperation is therefore more complex: a robot may need to temporarily deviate from its shortest path or intentionally gather information that primarily benefits others, sometimes at the expense of its own budget.